 The Truth Behind K. Ungeheuer

-K. Ungeheuer's birth was a strange one, fitting for an Ungeheuer story itself.
-He climbed out of my own head.
+K. Ungeheuer's birth was a strange one, in the sense that he climbed out of my own head.
 K. Ungeheuer never existed and this entire website is, itself, a work of fiction.

 The Importance of Context

 Our professor lead a discussion about the role the author plays in any written work.
-Most of the class felt that after the work is complete the artist is completely removed and the relationship is strictly between the reader and writing.
+While most agreed that the author affects the text, most felt that the effect was minimal.
+Many felt that after the work was complete the artist was primarily removed and the most important relationship was between the reader and writing.

-Several weeks later we were each given a handout, a short story by Hemingway and asked to write a critical analysis.
+Several weeks later we were each given a handout, an unpublished story by Hemingway, and asked to write a critical analysis.
 After we had handed in the our papers the professor revealed to us that the story had never been written by Hemingway.
 It had been a recent entry in the Imitation Hemingway Contest.

-We were asked to write a second paper now that we knew the truth behind its authorship.
-We were quite surprised (and perhaps embarrassed) to find that our opinion and analysis had changed.
+We were asked to write a second paper now that we knew the truth about the story's authorship.
+It was a lesson to most of us to find that our opinion and analysis of the story had changed to at least some degree.
+Many were mad that they had been "tricked" by the professor (more on "tricking" readers in a second).
+However even that emotion colored how the story was perceived by the reader.
 After learning the true authorship the work was being read under an entirely different light, different time, different context.
-Why shouldn't that affect the writing?
+Why shouldn't that affect the story itself?

 'Bear' has the same meaning in each, but the connotation certainly changes when given the context of the sentence.
 I'd much rather meet the second bear over the first.